• Skip to main content

 the red tree book cover

-The Red Tree
+The Red Tree by Shaun Tan

 Find it: Amazon

-Tan’s spare text and highly imaginative paintings address the darker side of loneliness.
+Tan's spare text and highly imaginative paintings address the darker side of loneliness.
 A lonely girl wakes up, feeling the sometimes surreal sensation of being alone, waiting for something to happen, wandering in a confusing and vast world.
-When she returns to her room, she finds a red leaf springing up from the middle of the floor and turning into a tall red tree, it lifts the girl’s spirits.
+When she returns to her room, she finds a red leaf springing up from the middle of the floor and as it turns into a tall red tree, it lifts the girl's spirits.
 Sure to spark some interesting conversations!
 Ages 5 and up.

 The Name Jar book cover

-The Name Jar
+The Name Jar by Yangsook Choi

 Find it: Bookshop |Amazon